mickfuzz/phd4/_posts/2022-2-14-project-and-design-approaches.md

 <!-- - Supporting the Development of Learning Communities -->

 In this chapter, we have explored how motivation, participation and peer learning does not happen in a vacuum.
 In computing, there is a clear value of creating a learning community of coders working on projects that are both authentic and linked to their own interests.
 To help this to happen, we can draw on some of the rich research and resources that are available from different streams of practice including project-based learning, UDL and design-based approaches.
 What many design and project-based approaches have in common is their focus on learner choice, sustained hands-on making and frameworks for facilitation, observation and assessment.
-For an accessible and convincing summary of project based approaches and their adoption in a classroom setting the review by Barron and Darling Hammond [-@barron2008teaching] is inspiring- http://tiny.cc/pbl-summary.
+For an accessible and convincing summary of project based approaches and their adoption in a classroom setting see the review by Barron and Darling Hammond [-@barron2008teaching].

 <!-- More on inclusion
 jointing the dots